dataminr/react-components/README.md

 ### Grunt Tasks

-The default grunt task will start webpack to complile all JS/Sass and startup webpack dev server to server combined files.
+The default grunt task will start webpack to complile all JS/Sass and startup webpack dev server to serve combined files.

 ```
 $ grunt